DataFire/Integrations/integrations/generated/amazonaws_workspaces/README.md

 * ExceptionMessage `string`

 ### FailedCreateWorkspaceRequest
-* FailedCreateWorkspaceRequest `object`: Contains information about a WorkSpace that could not be created.
+* FailedCreateWorkspaceRequest `object`: Information about a WorkSpace that could not be created.
   * ErrorCode [ErrorType](#errortype)
   * ErrorMessage [Description](#description)
   * WorkspaceRequest [WorkspaceRequest](#workspacerequest)